galenhuntington/hpre/README.md

 ```

 Dittos don’t need to be on the top level; the only requirement is
-that the function name be the first word on the line:
+that the function name be the first word on a line:

 ```haskell
    fromDigits base = loop where